Board Sets Society Course for Long-Term Success

 It’s hard to believe how much has changed about the way we live and work since the last time the Board of Direction met in March.
 If we ever needed a reminder about the importance of being ready for change and the ability to adjust on the fly, 2020 has certainly provided it.
 We saw our industry adapt remarkably well this spring, with the immediate installment of remote work models and virtual meetings.
 I also believe our Board took important steps at our July 2020 meeting to make ASCE a more nimble and adaptable organization amid these changing times.

 We addressed several issues critical to the Society’s long-term success, including the fiscal year 2021 budget, potential committee realignment, new membership models, investments in our students and younger member and an updated ASCE Code of Ethics.
 You can read about these decisions in more detail in ASCE News.

 Other highlights from the Board meeting:

-The next Board meeting is scheduled for October in Miami, following the ASCE 2019 Convention.
+The next Board meeting is scheduled for October.

-To share your views or provide ideas on how ASCE can better serve its members and the profession, please email Carl.
+To share your views or provide ideas on how ASCE can better serve its members, please email Carl.